Learn what a noncompete agreement is and how it is used to protect business assets.

-Massachusetts: Noncompetes entered on or after Oct.
-1, 2018, are unenforceable for more than a year post-termination, except in limited circumstances.
+- In Massachusetts, noncompetes entered on or after Oct.
+1, 2018, are unenforceable for more than one year post-termination, except in limited circumstances.

-Washington: As of Jan.
-1, 2020, if the noncompete period is longer than 18 months, it is presumptively unreasonable, unless the employer can demonstrate, by clear and convincing evidence, that a longer duration is necessary to protect its legitimate business interests or goodwill.
+- In Washington, as of Jan.
+1, 2020, if the noncompete period is longer than 18 months, it is presumptively unreasonable, unless the employer can demonstrate that a longer duration is necessary to protect its legitimate business interests or goodwill.

-Utah: If the noncompete was entered on or after May 10, 2016, the noncompete period cannot extend beyond one year from the employment termination.
+- In Utah, any noncompete entered into on or after May 10, 2016, cannot extend beyond one year from termination of employment.

-- Florida: Noncompetes that are less than six months are presumptively reasonable, but noncompetes lasting greater than two years are presumptively unreasonable.
+- In Florida, noncompetes that are less than six months are presumptively reasonable, but noncompetes lasting greater than two years are presumptively unreasonable.

 Some other states have enacted laws indicating that noncompetes are presumptively reasonable if they extend less than two years.
 To ensure the time frame of your noncompete agreement is within state guidelines, it is important to check the laws in both the state in which your business is located and the state in which the employee is located (if they are working remotely from a different state).
 In general, most states do not favor noncompetes, but some states enforce noncompetes as long as they are reasonable.

 Some states ban noncompete agreements altogether, while others restrict them to certain types of employees.
 For example, California, North Dakota and Oklahoma essentially prohibit noncompete agreements in the employment context, with narrow exceptions.
 Any previously signed noncompete agreements entered out of state will usually not be valid.